Abhinavv9258/TCS_2024/src/java_hands_on/java_3_conditional_operations.md

 Next, create below method in Solution class which will take three point objects as input parameters and return the point with highest distance from origin.

-public static Point pointWithHighestOrigin Distance(Point p1, Point p2, Point p3)
+public static Point pointWithHighestOriginDistance(Point p1, Point p2, Point p3)

-Consider sample input as below to read values for six point objects
+Consider sample input as below to read values for six point objects<br/>
 2<br/>
 2<br/>
 3<br/>